jglazko/pipelines-java/README.md

 [![Build Status](https://dev.azure.com/ZFInnovation/AzDevOpsTest/_apis/build/status/jglazko.pipelines-java?branchName=master)](https://dev.azure.com/ZFInnovation/AzDevOpsTest/_build/latest?definitionId=9&branchName=master)

-# Contributing to this Project
+# SAMPLE PROJECT ONLY.
+NO PRODUCTIVE CODE.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us